-Back then, blogs were almost exclusively akin to online journals, where the creator of the website would log their daily activities on the web.
+Back then, blogs were almost exclusively akin to online journals, where the website’s creator would log their daily activities on the web.

-The word blog itself comes from the combination of the words “web” and “log,” as in a log of entries on the web.
+The word blog itself comes from the combination of “web” and “log,” as in a log of entries on the web.

 In 2004, blogging took off.
 “Blog” was even the Merriam-Webster word of the year in 2004 (source).
-By then, WordPress had launched their free blogging platform (source), which allowed anybody with a website to add a blog to it.
+By then, WordPress had launched their free blogging platform (source), allowing anybody with a website to add a blog.

 Many blogs focus on one main topic, while some write about a variety of subjects.
 Here are some popular types of blogs.